Babur: Battle of Khanwa

-The Battle of Khanwa was fought between Babur and the Rajput ruler of Mewar, Rana Sanga on 16 March 1527.
+The Battle of Khanwa was fought between Babur and the Rajput ruler of Mewar, Rana Sanga, on 16 March 1527.
 Rana Sanga wanted to overthrow Babur, whom he considered to be a foreigner ruling in India, and also to extend the Rajput territories by annexing Delhi and Agra.
-He was supported by Afghan chiefs who felt Babur had been deceptive by refusing to fulfil promises made to them.
-Upon receiving news of Rana Sangha's advance towards Agra, Babur after annexing Gwalior and Bayana took a defensive position at Khanwa (currently in the Indian state of Rajasthan), from where he hoped to launch a counterattack later.
+He was supported by a mixed group of Afghan chiefs composed of former Lodi loyalists and local warlords.
+Upon receiving news of Rana Sangha's advance towards Agra, Babur, after annexing Gwalior and Bayana, took a defensive position at Khanwa (currently in the Indian state of Rajasthan), from where he hoped to launch a counterattack later.
 According to K. V. Krishna Rao, Babur won the battle because of his "superior generalship" and modern tactics; the battle was one of the first in India that featured cannons and muskets.
 Rao also notes that Rana Sanga faced "treachery" when the Hindu chief Silhadi joined Babur's army with a garrison of 6,000 soldiers.

+On the eve of the battle, with his troops unsettled by an astrologer's prophecy of defeat, Babur recast the campaign in religious terms.
+He denounced Rana Sanga as a kafir (infidel), proclaimed the coming fight a jihad, and in a public ceremony renounced wine for good, ordering his gold and silver drinking vessels broken up and the fragments distributed to the poor.
+The decree issued for the occasion, drafted by his secretary Shaikh Zain, likened the smashing of the wine vessels to the breaking of idols, and after the victory Babur assumed the title of ghazi and composed a verse celebrating his triumph over the unbelievers.
+As at Panipat, his field guns were arranged behind a screen of linked carts; the Ottoman gunner Mustafa Rumi commanded the culverins whose fire helped break the Rajput cavalry charges.

 Battle of Chanderi

 The Battle of Chanderi took place the year after the Battle of Khanwa.
 On receiving news that Rana Sanga had made preparations to renew the conflict with him, Babur decided to isolate the Rana by defeating one of his staunchest allies, Medini Rai, who was the ruler of Malwa.

 Upon reaching Chanderi, on 20 January 1528, Babur offered Shamsabad to Medini Rai in exchange for Chanderi as a peace overture, but the offer was rejected.
 The outer fortress of Chanderi was taken by Babur's army at night, and the next morning the upper fort was captured.
 Babur himself expressed surprise that the upper fort had fallen within an hour of the final assault.
 Seeing no hope of victory, Medini Rai organized a jauhar, during which women and children within the fortress immolated themselves.
-A small number of soldiers also collected in Medini Rao's house and killed each other in collective suicide.
+A small number of soldiers also collected in Medini Rai's house and killed each other in collective suicide.
 This sacrifice does not seem to have impressed Babur, who did not express a word of admiration for the enemy in his autobiography.